YavinOwens/Docker_Analytics_Sandbox/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 Make sure to read the [Contributing Guidelines](CONTRIBUTING.md) first.

 For major changes, please open an issue first to discuss what you would like to change.

+## Support for Students

+### Getting Started Guide for Students
+1. Install Docker Desktop (free for educational use)
+2. Clone this repository
+3. Follow the setup instructions above
+4. Join our community discussions for help

+### Educational Resources
+- Check our [Wiki](../../wiki) for tutorials
+- Sample datasets for learning
+- Practice exercises and projects
+- Community support for students